rich-beluga/MCUB-fork/doc/registration/class-style.md

 **Use cases:**
 - Filter commands to specific chat types
 - Add regex/text matching conditions to commands
-- Combine with `@owner` for both permission and chat type filtering
+- Combine with `@owner_only` for both permission and chat type filtering

 ### `@error_handler(*, log_level="error", reraise=False, message=None)`